Jump to Section

 A medical power of attorney directive allows you to name someone you trust to act as your agent if you cannot speak for yourself.
 You can have separate medical and financial power of attorney directives that appoint different agents to make decisions for you on health care and financial decisions, respectively.

-A living will allows you to put in writing your preferences about some life-sustaining treatments.
+Unlike a medical power of attorney, a living will does not necessarily appoint an agent to make decisions for you.
+Instead, a living will allows you to put in writing your preferences about some life-sustaining treatments.
 For example, you can indicate whether you want interventions such as cardiac resuscitation, mechanical respiration, or tube feeding by using a living will.

 Here is an article about writing a living will.